ubuntu/WSL/docs/tutorials/install-ubuntu-wsl2.md

 `sudo apt full-upgrade`

-Press **Y** when prompted.
+Press `Y` when prompted.

 ### (Optional) Enable systemd

 In September 2022, Microsoft [announced support for systemd in WSL](https://ubuntu.com/blog/ubuntu-wsl-enable-systemd).
-This long-awaited upgrade to WSL unlocks a huge number of quality of life features for managing processes and services.
+This long-awaited upgrade to WSL unlocks a huge number of quality-of-life features for managing processes and services.
 This includes snapd support, which enables users to take advantage of all of the tools and apps available on [snapcraft.io](https://snapcraft.io/store).

-To enable systemd you will need make a small modification to **/etc/wsl.conf** in your Ubuntu distribution.
+To enable systemd you will need make a small modification to `/etc/wsl.conf` in your Ubuntu distribution.

 Run `sudo nano /etc/wsl.conf' to open the file and insert the following lines: